-Neal A. Holland, Jr., Chair John M. Creekmore, Vice-Chair Donald Clark, Jr. John T. Foy Richard L. Heyer, Jr. Michael D. Shmerling The nominating committee evaluates, nominates and recommends individuals for membership on our board of directors and the board committees.
-Specific information about our director selection process is below under the heading "Director Selection and Diversity."
-In addition, the committee oversees the formation and implementation of our governance policies, including our Governance Guidelines and stock ownership guidelines, and oversees the annual board and director performance assessments.
+Neal A. Holland, Jr., Chair

+John M. Creekmore, Vice-Chair

+Donald Clark, Jr.

+John T. Foy

+Richard L. Heyer, Jr.

+Michael D. Shmerling

 The committee also takes a lead role in the board oversight of our efforts with respect to ESG and equity, diversity and inclusion matters.
 More information about our Governance Guidelines, stock ownership guidelines and these assessments may be found under the "Governing Documents and Practices" and "Board of Directors" headings above.